 - 17. Execute the option ROMs as needed.
 If these contain IA-32 code, some of the IA-32 instructions may cause traps into the IA-64 and suitable support needs to be provided by the IA-64 trap/fault handler code.
-These interactions are more fully described in Volume 2, Chapter 10 of the Intel® IA-64 Architecture Software Developer's Manual, and Chapter 7.
+These interactions are more fully described in Volum e2, Chapter 10 of the Intel® IA-64 Architecture Software Developer's Manual, and Chapter 7.
 As a side effect of supporting IA-32 Option ROMs, it is possible to have some of the SAL code implemented in IA-32 ISA. - 18.
 Copy the EFI code into memory and transfer control to it.
-EFI firmware will search for bootable devices, load the OS Loader image and transfer control to it.
+Branch register B0 shall be set up to point to the instruction following the call to the EFI code.
+The EFI firmware will search for bootable devices, load the OS Loader image and transfer control to it.
 EFI may utilize the underlying SAL and IA-32 BIOS layers for accesses to platform devices.
 Refer to the EFI Specification for interface description.